jeffreypriebe/node-basecamp/README.md

 # node-basecamp (API wrapper for Node.js)
+### Originally Authored by Mike Robinson (http://github.com/akamike)

-A wrapper for the Basecamp API (currently only supports read methods).
+A wrapper for the Basecamp Classic API (currently only supports read methods).

 ## Example usage